 - English speaking tour guide

-- Benefits: complete experience, safety, seating and synchronized scene when everyone releases lanterns
+- Benefits: complete experience, safety, seating and synchronized scene when everyone releases lanterns.

 - Disadvantages: Tickets must be reserved well in advance, as the ticket supply is limited and typically sold out 1-2 months prior to the festival.

 >>> Don’t miss out!
-Contact us now to secure your Yi Peng 2025 tickets – We have tickets available for the most prestigious events!
+Contact us now to secure your tickets to Yi Peng Festival.
+We have tickets available for the most prestigious events!

 In the illuminated sky of thousands of floating lanterns, you will truly experience a sense of interconnectedness between mankind, nature, and faith.
 Yi Peng Festival is not just your typical Thailand lantern festival; it is a journey of an emotional and spiritual experience.
 Work with us to plan your Thailand trip, get yourself to Chiang Mai, and make Yi Peng Festival one of the most memorable times in your life.